-The arrangements described below apply to children born between 1 September 2007 and 31 August 2008.
-We will not normally offer places in community secondary schools to children born after 31 August 2008.
+The arrangements described below apply to children born between 1 September 2006 and 31 August 2007.
+We will not normally offer places in community secondary schools to children born after 31 August 2007.

-Places at community schools are decided by the Corporate Director for Children according to the arrangements made by the local authority and described in this booklet.
+Places at community schools are decided by the Director of Children's Services according to the arrangements made by the local authority and described in this booklet.
 Places in academy, foundation, trust and voluntary aided schools are decided by the governing bodies of those schools according to arrangements they have made after consultation.
 You can get details of the admission policies from the relevant school.